Berserker71130/velocity/README.md

          The application will now be running and accessible at 'http://localhost:300.

          ## Usage
-         1. Enter thhe name of a city or location into the search bar.
+         1. Enter the name of a city or location into the search bar.
          2. Press Enter or click the Search button.
          3. The application will display the weather data fetched from the API for that specific location